Back to: ECONOMICS, FINANCE, & ACCOUNTING

 A Little More on What is the Wealth Effect

 Market experts are still trying to find the authenticity of the wealth effect in the stock market.
-There are experts who are of the view that this effect is more related with correlation rather than causation, stating that increase in spending levels results in asset appreciation.
+There are experts who are of the view that this effect is more related to correlation rather than causation, stating that an increase in spending levels results in asset appreciation.

-There are solid evidences proving that increased expenditure results in increasing the value of property.
+There is solid evidence proving that increased expenditure results in increasing the value of a property.
 Supporters of the wealth effect say that if interest rates are less and credit is more easily availed, the consumers will be tempted to buy more.
 This proves to be true for the housing sector.
 If interest rates are less, there will be more sales of homes.
 And as demand exceeds supply in this case, this will ultimately increase the worth of homes.